venk-meg/12_Mics_Drone_Data/README.md

 This repository serves to provide a basic understanding of how to use this data collection framework.
+This repository runs in ROS2/foxy

 The overall data collection framework incorporates 3 python scripts that collect different types of data and processes accordingly.
 These 3 scripts included: mic12_Audio_capture.py, mic12_CSV_logger.py and mic12_Audio_plotter.